Planetary nebula M57

 Visual magnitude: 8,8m

-Distance to the nebula M57 to the Sun is 2300 light years
+Distance from the nebula M57 to the Sun is 2300 light years

 Angular size: 86"×62"

 External dimensions the nebula M57 are about 0,9 light years.

 Age of the object M57 is 10—20x103 years